paulghaddad/baby_site/src/pages/sensory-activities/index.md

 I filled a small bin with water and dropped the sponge in.
 He moved it around the water.
 It eventually got saturated and it sank.
 So he pulled it out and squeezed the water out of the sponge and onto his lap.
-This repeated for several times (and he got soaked, but it was okay.
-It was only water!).
+This repeated for several times.
+(He got soaked, but it was okay.
+It was only water!)

 ![Baby playing with sponge in water.](/img/9bfffaea-232d-4fef-84ac-51d236869ede.jpeg)